 Global Programs Graduate Student Travel Grants

-Global Programs maintains a fund to support international travel by Penn State graduate students to present their scholarly work at international conferences or other major professional meetings.
-The goal is to promote and support global leadership in scholarship and international engagements.
+Global Programs maintains a fund to support international travel by Penn State graduate students.
+The main use of graduate student travel grant funds is to assist students in presenting their scholarly work at international conferences or other major professional meetings.
+Funds may also be used to support research.
+Workshops, internships and other activities are not eligible for funding.
+Graduate student travel grants are intended to promote Penn State’s global leadership in scholarship and international engagement.

 International graduate students are welcome and encouraged to apply.

 Awards are contingent upon the availability of funds and the number of applications received.
 Applicants are strongly encouraged to seek additional funding sources, including matching funds from their campus/college/department or external funding sources.

 Applicants must be currently registered Penn State graduate students in good academic standing at the time of application and at the time of travel.

 - a brief description of the conference and its significance in the applicant’s field

 - a short explanation of why it is important for the applicant to present their work at the selected conference

 - a succinct assessment of the connection between the student’s research to one or more of the evaluation criteria